Pictures at an Exhibition

 - Suspended Cymbal

-- Mvt.
-3 - Tuileries - m.
-3 Bass clarinet's 3 notes should happen in the last bar of the previous Promenade with horns, marimba, harp, and piano.
+- Bass Clarinet, mvt.
+3, m.3: Bass clarinet's three notes should happen in the last bar of the previous Promenade, with horns, marimba, harp, and piano.

 Russian composer Modest Mussorgsky composed Pictures at an Exhibition in 1874.
 The work is a tribute to his friend and colleague Viktor Hartmann, an artist who died one year earlier.
 Vladimir Stasov, an art critic who was a mutual friend and enthusiastic supporter of both the artist and composer, assembled a commemorative exhibit in St. Petersburg, and Mussorgsky’s frequent visits to the gallery were inspirational: